onkar-03/The-Ultimate-React/08. How React Works/Theory Notes.md

 - **Batching**:
   - Multiple `setState` calls within the same function might be **batched** together.
   - Batching optimizes the render process by reducing unnecessary renders.

+## React Rendering and Reconciliation - Part 2

+Welcome to this deep dive into the React rendering process and reconciliation

+### How React Rendering works in Render Phase ??

+- **Component Rendering**: When a state update occurs, React calls the component functions to create updated React elements.
+This crates a New Virtual DOM structure

+- **Virtual DOM**: Tree of all React Elements created from all instances in teh component Tree.
+It’s created quickly and efficiently and is used to determine changes in the DOM.

+"Also called as React Element Tree!!"

+### Virtual DOM vs. Shadow DOM

+- **Virtual DOM**: A term that describes a tree of React elements.
+It’s not as significant as it seems; it's essentially a simple JavaScript object.
+- **Shadow DOM**: A browser technology used in web components, unrelated to React’s virtual DOM.

+### Re-rendering

+- When a State Update happens a Re-render is triggered.
+React calls the component functions of the Component whose state is updated
+- Then place the new React Element of the Component in the Virtual DOM structure
+- React will also re-render all child components whenever a parent component is updated, regardless of whether the props have changed.
+- This approach ensures that React doesn’t miss any changes but can lead to re-rendering the entire application.
+- The whole Virtual DOM is recreated not the actual DOM

+### Why not update the entire DOM whenever state changes somewhere in the app ??

+- Writing the DOM is slow than creating a virtual DOM Tree
+- Usually a small part of the DOM needs to be updated on state changes
+- React reuses as much of the existing DOM as possible

+### Fiber and Reconciliation

+- **Reconciliation**: The process of comparing the new virtual DOM with the old one to determine what needs to be updated in the actual DOM.
+The process of comparing elements step-by-step based on their position in the tree is called Diffing about which we will learn later
+- **Fiber**: The reconciler in React,teh heart of React that manages this process efficiently by keeping a mutable data structure for components and DOM elements.
+They are called "Units of Work"

+  - **Fiber Tree**: A tree of fibers, each representing a component instance or DOM element.On Initial Render of the Page a Fibre Tree is created.
+Unlike React elements, fibers are not recreated on each render but are mutated.

+- The Fiber Tree us used to created the updated DOM Tree

+### Efficiency and Asynchronous Work

+- React aims to be efficient by updating only the parts of the DOM that have changed.
+- Fiber allows work to be split into chunks and processed asynchronously, enabling prioritization and handling of tasks.

+### Summary

+- The virtual DOM is a performance optimization, not the core of React’s efficiency.
+- Reconciliation and the fiber tree are key to React’s ability to efficiently manage and update the UI.
+- Understanding these concepts helps in grasping how React handles updates and maintains performance.